elixir-lang/elixir-lang.github.com/getting_started/mix.markdown

 ## 4 Tasks

-In Mix, a task is simply an Elixir module named with a `Mix.Tasks` prefix and a `run/1` function.
+In Mix, a task is simply an Elixir module inside the `Mix.Tasks` namespace and a `run/1` function.
 For example, the `compile` task is a module named `Mix.Tasks.Compile`.

 Here is a simple example task: